swegener/sdcc/doc/README.txt

 non-free/lib and non-free/include directories respectively.
 Sdcc should be run with the --use-non-free command line option in order to include non-free header files and libraries.

+However: Many think that the Microchip requirement is not legally enforceable, arguing that the header files only contain noncopyrightable facts.

 See: